 This coin is in fact an archival-standard strike of Australia’s very first penny - it is one of only 2 known in private hands, and was struck for the express purpose of officially recording the start of the production of Australia’s first Commonwealth pennies.

-It is important for a number of reasons - not only is it one the very first Australian pennies ever struck, it also showed for the first time the most acclaimed work of one of Australia’s most celebrated sculptors, at a time when...read more
+It is important for a number of reasons - not only is it one the very first Australian pennies ever struck, it also showed for the first...read more

 The deployment of the world’s first polymer banknotes in 1988 was so successful that it appeared to many to be an overnight success.
 One day we were using paper banknotes, the next we were handling notes made from plastic.
 The notes were so finished, with complete designs, nation-wide distribution and even a publicity campaign, that there was little thought given to the process that led to that point.

-Truly innovative technology doesn’t just come into existence overnight of course, the evolution of the technology used to print Australia's polymer banknotes can be traced back to a series of counterfeit paper $...read more
+Truly innovative technology doesn’t just come into existence overnight of course, the evolution of the technology used to print Australia's polymer banknotes can be...read more